 It’s believed that if you wrap your arms around the column, the space between your hands represents how many years you have left on Earth.
 Try it if you dare, and if you can speak a little Spanish, you can ask for help.

 Mitla can be combined with a trip to Hierve el Agua on a two day tour.
-Click here for directions.
+Click here for details on that day trip.

 ☞ See Also: Things To Do in Cozumel – Mexico’s Top Island